-consent must be given by a person who is capable of giving consent with respect to treatment;
+a) consent must be given by a person who is capable of giving consent with respect to treatment;

-consent must relate to the treatment:
+Medic.
+Info. b) consent must relate to the treatment;

-consent must be given voluntarily; and
+c) consent must be informed; d) consent must be given volu

-consent must be informed:

-Info

-consent must not be obtained through misrepresentation or fraud.
+- d) consent must be given voluntarily; and - e) consent must not be obtained through misrepresentation or fraud.